pochard/commons/README.md

 # commons
-common tool functions for Golang. package randstr is to create a random string with a specified length.
+common tool functions for Golang.
+The package randstr is to create a random string with a specified length.

 Import it in your program as:
 ```go